Cathy Lewis: Films and television

 Most of her film work in the 1940s was in uncredited bit parts.
 She recreated her My Friend Irma role on television for the show's first two seasons, but, overworked and tired of the role, left the show in 1953.

 She had a supporting role in The Party Crashers (1958).
 That same year, she and Elliott Lewis divorced, putting an end to their image as "Mr. and Mrs. Radio."
 A year later, she starred as half the title of a short-lived bid to bring another radio show, Fibber McGee and Molly, to television, with Bob Sweeney as Fibber to Lewis's Molly.
 The show initially had mixed reviews, but it was cancelled during its first season.

 In 1961, Lewis received positive notice for her supporting role in the movie The Devil at 4 O'Clock.
 She began a recurring role as Deirdre Thompson, the snooty sister of George Baxter, on the television hit Hazel.

 In 1962, she appeared (voice only) in the John Wayne movie Hatari!, as the radio voice of Arusha Control.

-Lewis played a widow courted by two muleskinners in the 1964 episode "Graydon's Charge" of the syndicated series Death Valley Days.
+Lewis played a widow courted by two men of a mule team in the 1964 episode "Graydon's Charge" of the syndicated series Death Valley Days.

 In 1965 Lewis played steamboat Captain Samantha Stewart in a Season 8 Wagon Train episode titled "The Captain Sam Story".
 The episode aired on March 21.